 The Washington, DC area has some excellent resources for choosing the right camp for your child.
 Many summer camp programs in the Washington, DC area fill up quickly so you should plan ahead and apply early.
 Be sure to call the camp to check on availability before sending in your application.
 To ask questions and learn about a variety of options in one place, attend a camp fair during the winter months.

 - Summer Camp Programs at Washington, DC Museums - These world-class museums offer summer camp programs to educate and entertain kids during the summer months.

-- Sports Camps in Washington DC, Maryland and Northern Virginia - Sports camps offer kids the opportunity to try something new or to hone their skills during the summer months.
-A wide range of sports camps are available including everything from rock climbing and martial arts to baseball and soccer.
+- Sports Camps in Washington DC, Maryland, and Northern Virginia - Sports camps offer kids the opportunity to try something new or to hone their skills during the summer months.
+A wide range of sports camps is available including everything from rock climbing and martial arts to baseball and soccer.

 Additional Camp Resources

 Summer Camp Fairs offer parents the opportunity to speak with camp program directors for day camps and sleepaway camps in the Washington, DC metropolitan area.

 Washington Parent Magazine provides camp guides in their February through April issues.
 Publications are available at over 1500 locations including Toys R Us, Zany Brainy, Fresh Fields, Borders Books, libraries, and community centers.